IdVbI/IdVbI/README.md

 - 👋 Hi, I’m @IdVbI
-- 👀 I’m interested in studing Algorithm
+- 👀 I’m interested in iOS
-- 🌱 I’m currently learning Pyhton
+- 🌱 I’m currently learning Swift
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by mae03087@naver.com

 <!---